caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 ## What we'll learn

 - How to create a JSON API using a YAML file and an embedded SQL SELECT statement
-- How to enhance our HTML using Web Components from [CL Web Components](https://github.com/caltechlibraryCL-web-components)
+- How to use HTML and a little JavaScript browser to turn the API into an application

 Follow along at <https://caltechlibrary.github.io/t2t3_dataset_web_apps/presentation1.html>